Puzzak/MultiROMMgr/README.md

 MultiROMMgr
 ===========

-This is a fork of @Tassadar's Multi-rom manager with repor url changed to https://system-image.ubports.com/ There are no other changes except self-advertisement :)
+This is a fork of @Tassadar's Multi-rom manager with repo url changed to https://system-image.ubports.com/ There are no other changes except self-advertisement :)